meconomou/Economou_etal_GMplasticity/README.md

 # Description

-This repository contains data and code associated with:
+This repository contains data and code associated with the following manuscript (currently under review)

 Economou, M., Vanden Bempt, F., Van Herck, S., Glatz, T., Wouters J.,  Ghesquière, P., Vanderauwera, J. and Vandermosten, M. Cortical structure in pre-readers at cognitive risk for dyslexia: baseline differences and response to intervention.